Academic press: A comprehensive introduction

 Oxford University Press (OUP)

-Established in 1586 during the Renaissance, OUP is one of the oldest and largest university presses in the world.
-Initially a printing operation within the University of Oxford, it evolved into a leading academic publisher with a global reputation for scholarly excellence.
+Its first book was printed in Oxford in 1478, with the OUP officially granted the legal right to print books by decree in 1586.
+Today, OUP is one of the oldest and largest university presses in the world.
+Initially, it was a printing operation within the University of Oxford.
+Later, it evolved into a leading academic publisher with a global reputation for scholarly excellence.

 The Cambridge University Press is one of the oldest and largest university presses in the world